-- 6. Adjust one side of the pinch roller (a) at a time.
+- 6. Adjust one side of the drive roller at a time.

 - Loosen the bearing housing, then adjust.

-- Check belt position on the drive roller (b).

-- Adjust until it runs centred.

 - 7. Tighten the bearing housing.

-- 8. Adjust the drive box idler roller (c) as needed.

-- 9. Run the belt a couple of revolutions and check the alignment.
+- 8. Run the belt a couple of revolutions and check the alignment.

 - Repeat steps until the belt runs centred.

-- 10. Replace the bearing housing guard.
+- 9. Replace the bearing housing guard.